shasankp000/CSE-Engineering-Notes/content/Software Engineering/Important SE topics.md

     - 1−10: Low complexity, easy to maintain and test.
     - 11−20: Moderate complexity, requires careful testing.
     - 21−50: High complexity, testing and maintenance become difficult.
-    - >50: Very high complexity, indicates poor design and should be refactored.
+    - greater than 50: Very high complexity, indicates poor design and should be refactored.

 - **Applications**: